leonp84/code-institute-project-2/README.md

 3. Does **not** accept black spaces or tabs as valid input.

 4. Does **not** accept text that equal that of an item already in the list, to avoid duplicate items.
-When a duplicate item is entered, the user is warned via a Browser alert.
+When a duplicate item is entered, the user is warned via a custom alert box.

 ![Duplicate Item Alert](assets/images/readme-images/readme-duplicate-warning.webp)